johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 10: SIG(0) key is known but not trusted, manual bootstrapping required.

-11: Manual bootstrapping required for all SIG(0) keys to become
-    trusted.
-This is a policy indication in response to a KeyState=3 inquiry from Sender.

-12: Automatic bootstrapping will be attempted for all SIG(0) keys to
-    become trusted.
-This is a policy indication in response to a KeyState=3 inquiry from Sender.

 128-255: Reserved for private use.

 To ensure that automatic delegation is correctly prepared and